Willgunadi93/CFGI/README.md

 These are just a few ideas, feel free to add more as you further develop the app. <br/>

+### Home Page (home.js)

+The main purpose is to provide users quick access to general information about CFGI, its mission, and the founders of the organization.

+The top right icon is the logout feature which takes users back to the sign in page. <br/>

+Future features this feature could have:

+- display more personalized information for users such as:
+  - Saved Financial Assistance Applications so users can
+    progressively work on their applications and quickly access them
+  - Upcoming appointments with attorneys to notify users about booked appointments <br/>

 ##### Code Sources

 - Error Pop Up: [https://reactnative.dev/docs/alert]